Modules

 A file-level module declaration must appear at the start of the file.
 The module name is derived from the filename:

-module exposing (User, createUser, getName)
+module exposing createUser, getName

-fn createUser : String -> Int -> User
+fn createUser : String -> Int -> { name: String, age: Int }

 fn createUser name age = { name = name, age = age }

-fn getName : User -> String
+fn getName : { name: String, age: Int } -> String

 fn getName user = user.name